Tesla Ranked The Lowest In J.D. Power Survey Of New Vehicle Owners

 What Happened

 The J.D.
-Power 2020 Initial Quality Stud is a survey of issues encountered by new car owners of the latest model cars.
+Power 2020 Initial Quality Study is a survey of issues encountered by new car owners of the latest model cars.

 Tesla was profiled for the first time in the IQS.
 The automaker scored 250 and ranked the lowest among all the manufacturers covered in the study.

-Tesla’s ranking in the study is not official, as it does not meet the study’s criteria.
+Tesla’s ranking in the survey is not official, as it does not meet the criteria.

 Doug Betts, president of the automotive division at J.D.
 Power, said, “unlike other manufacturers, Tesla doesn’t grant us permission to survey its owners in 15 states where it is required.”